Plugins for OpenKAT: boefjes, whiskers and bits

 Example: the boefje for shodan

-The boefje calling shodan gives a good first impression of its capabilities.
+The boefje calling Shodan gives a good first impression of its capabilities.
 The boefje includes the following files.

 • __init.py__, which remains empty